 Pour the liquid into a large mixing bowl.
 Add ice and an additional 2 cups of water and stir.

 When the liquid brine is at room temperature, add the pork chops.
-Cover, refrigerate, and let the chops soak up the brine for 6-10 hours (don’t let them brine much longer than 12 hours or the meat may start to break down or taste too salty).
+Cover, refrigerate, and let the chops soak up the brine for 2-6 hours (don’t let them brine longer than 12 hours or the meat may start to break down or taste too salty).

-Rinse the pork chops off and pat them dry with some paper towel.
+Rinse the pork chops off and pat them dry with paper towels.
 Then cook your pork as desired.

 My favorite way to prepare them is by grilling them.